schoero/swissqrbill/docs/how-to-create-a-complete-bill.md

 import { mm2pt } from "swissqrbill/utils";
 ```

-We use the [translate](http://pdfkit.org/docs/vector.html#transformations) method of `PDFDocument` to position the logo 2cm from the left side and 14mm from the top.
+We use the [`translate()`](http://pdfkit.org/docs/vector.html#transformations) method of `PDFDocument` to position the logo 2cm from the left side and 14mm from the top.
 Then we fill the path with our colors.
+The `save()` and `restore()` methods are used to save the previous coordinates and restore them after the logo is rendered.
+This way we can change the positioning of the logo without affecting the rest of the document.

 #### Adding the addresses